top of page

 s-l1600 (1).jpg

-So-called 'grocery' packs were available primarily at, well, grocery stores.
-These were simply 3 wax packs overwrapped together on a cardboard tray.
+Grocery packs consisted of 3 wax packs overwrapped together on a cardboard tray.
 These didn't carry a factory-set price but were likely priced at 45 cents in most places.

 Grocery Pack (Reverse).jpg